Government of Dubai: Dubai Executive Council

-Following its formation in 2003, the Dubai Executive Council has become the legislative arm of the Dubai Government, enforcing royal decrees issued by the Ruler of Dubai into governmental regulations and policies and facilitating intra-governmental communication. stipulates the council to be organised into a Chairman of the Council who is appointed by royal decree and members of the council, appointed on the advice of the Chairman of the council by the Ruler of Dubai.
+Following its formation in 2003, the Dubai Executive Council has become the legislative arm of the Dubai government, enforcing royal decrees issued by the ruler of Dubai into governmental regulations and policies and facilitating intra-governmental communication. stipulates the council to be organised into a chairman of the council who is appointed by royal decree and members of the council, appointed on the advice of the chairman of the council by the ruler of Dubai.
 Law 3 of 2003 allows any individual to become a member of the council, irrespective of whether they lead a governmental department or entity but requires the heads of 14 departments to be members, such as Dubai Municipality and Dubai Police Force.

-As of July 2022, the Dubai Executive Council has 22 members including the Chairman of the council, which has been led by the Crown Prince of Dubai Hamdan bin Mohammed Al Maktoum since September 2006.
-The remaining members include:
+As of July 2022, the Dubai Executive Council has 22 members including the chairman of the council, which has been led by the Crown Prince of Dubai, Sheikh Hamdan bin Mohammed Al Maktoum, since September 2006.

+The members of the Executive Council include:

 First Lady of Dubai

-First Lady of Dubai (سيدة الأولى في دبي) is the name given to the senior wife and consort to the ruler of Dubai.
-The first lady is the chief matriarch and is expected to represent Dubai in elegance and demeanor.
-The current first lady is Sheikha Hind, wife of Sheikh Mohammed bin Rashid Al Maktoum.
+First Lady of Dubai (سيدة الأولى في دبي) is the name given to the senior wife and consort to the Ruler of Dubai.
+The first lady is the chief matriarch, and her appearance and comportment are considered to represent Dubai.
+As of 2025 the first lady is Sheikha Hind bint Maktoum Al Maktoum, wife of Sheikh Mohammed bin Rashid Al Maktoum.

-The position of first lady carries official duties by helping the sheikh as well as inaugurating various charities.
-One of the charities that Sheikha Hind is affiliated with is the UAE foodbank—she is the chairperson of the charity.
-Nonetheless, the first lady attends many official ceremonies and functions of state either along with or in place of the emir.
-They also organise events and civic programs, and typically get involved in different social causes.
+The position of first lady carries official duties of helping the Sheikh, and inaugurating various charities.
+Sheikha Hind is the chairperson of the UAE charitable foodbank.
+The first lady attends many official ceremonies and functions of state together with or in place of the Emir of Dubai.
+She also organises events and civic programs, and is typically involved with different social causes.